AleksandarKostovic/SystemC-tutorial/README.md

 Being based on C++, SystemC doesnt require any special EDA tool in order to use it.
 All you need is a C++ compiler that you can link your installation to.

-Knowledge of C++ is required in order to understand this.
+Knowledge of C++ and basich hardware concepts(like clocks) is required in order to understand this.

 ## Installation